California DUI Sobriety Checkpoints

 These violations can be used to defend the charges, and in some instances, the charges may be dropped altogether.

-Do You Have To Submit to Alcohol Tests at a DUI Checkpoint?
+Do You Have To Submit to Alcohol Tests?

 A “preliminary alcohol screening” (PAS) is a small portable breath test similar to a breathalyzer.
 Police will request that you blow into the device prior to arrest.
 You can refuse, but you will probably be arrested, and the prosecutor will use your refusal against you.

-Blood and breath test will be requested by police after you are arrested for driving under the influence.
+After you are arrested for driving under the influence, police will request blood and breath tests.
 This is normally completed at the police station.
-Your are legally required to comply or face additional charges.
+You are legally required to comply or face additional charges.

 If you have been arrested for DUI, contact Cron, Israels & Stark and have your case assessed for the best defense possible.